The LIMIT clause in a SELECT query sets a maximum number of rows for the

 See ORDER BY Clause for details.

-In Impala 1.2.1 and higher, you can combine a LIMIT
+In Impala 1.2.1 and higher, you can combine a LIMIT clause with an

-clause to produce a small result set that is different from a
+OFFSET clause to produce a small result set that is different from a

 top-N query, for example, to return items 11 through 20.
 This technique can be used to